We Analyzed the Future Direction of Wheels Up Experience Inc. (UP), Here is What We Found

 UP’s Market Performance

-UP stocks went up by 14.04% for the week, with a monthly drop of -16.40% and a quarterly performance of -22.62%, while its annual performance rate touched -74.00%.
-The volatility ratio for the week stands at 6.35% while the volatility levels for the past 30 days are set at 8.47% for Wheels Up Experience Inc..
-The simple moving average for the period of the last 20 days is 0.93% for UP stocks with a simple moving average of -45.78% for the last 200 days.
+UP stocks went down by -1.58% for the week, with a monthly drop of -14.43% and a quarterly performance of -26.55%, while its annual performance rate touched -75.25%.
+The volatility ratio for the week stands at 8.58% while the volatility levels for the past 30 days are set at 9.05% for Wheels Up Experience Inc..
+The simple moving average for the period of the last 20 days is 0.06% for UP stocks with a simple moving average of -46.91% for the last 200 days.

 Analysts’ Opinion of UP